eastmohan/custom-keyboard/README.md

 # custom-keyboard
+**What?** </br>
 This is a custom keyboard using KB2040 board.
+It has 63 keys and a 0.91" OLED.
+See below for the key assignments.

 **Why?** </br>
 I am making this because I prefer using a keyboard to work at home rather than the one built in to my computer.
 The only keyboard I have is an old, somewhat broken membrane keyboard so I figured I'd try to make a custom mechanical one.
 I previously made a custom macropad, so I thought this would be a cool next step.